Lukasa/peps/pep-0xxx.rst

             insufficient data in either the input or output buffer and the operation would have caused data to be written or read.

+            May read "short": that is, fewer bytes may be read than were requested.

             May raise ``RaggedEOF`` if the connection has been closed without a graceful TLS shutdown.
 Whether this is an exception that should be ignored or not is up to the specific application.